jsha/nextnextnext/README.md

 want to hit 'next' repeatedly and with short delay.
 But it works for any set of pages that have Previous and Next links.

 I hope you enjoy this extension.
-If you do, please let my know.
+If you do, please let me know.
 I'm @j4cob on Twitter.

 Code is licensed GPLv3.